The Secret Of Healthy Ageing - Try These Tips For A Healthier, Happier Life

 PUTTING IT ALL TOGETHER

 So how can you live a longer happier healthier life?
-It’s simple!
+Fortunately, it doesn’t have to be complicated!

 • Eat whole food, not too much, mostly plants, and eat a rainbow and variety of different colors, textures, tastes and foods